 Civil parking enforcement

 The majority of parking enforcement across the UK is now the responsibility of local Councils rather than the Police.
 Cheshire West and Chester Council already carries out parking enforcement in the Ellesmere Port and Neston and Chester areas.
-The Council will take over parking enforcement on Wednesday 20 November 2013 from Cheshire Police for the former Vale Royal area.

 The benefits of parking enforcement include helping residents and vistors by: